-Bold and graphic indoor vines are an easygoing and easy growing style that’s here to stay, thanks to design trends like Bohemian Chic and Coastal Cottage, and Pantone’s 2017 Color of the Year, greenery, a refreshing yellow-green that invigorates modern and minimalistic dwellings.
+Bold and graphic indoor vines are an easygoing and easy growing style that’s here to stay, thanks to design trends like Bohemian Chic and Coastal Cottage, and Pantone’s Color of the Year last year, Greenery, a refreshing yellow-green that invigorates modern and minimalistic dwellings.

-You can’t go wrong when you decorate your home with trailing house plants like ivy and pothos.
-Park them on shelves and let them do their thing, sending out shoots that will cascade over edges, across the shelves, over door frames and across the room.
+You can’t go wrong when you decorate your home with trailing houseplants like ivy and pothos.
+Park them on shelves and let them do their thing, sending out shoots that will cascade over edges and door frames and across shelves and the entire room.
 It’s a look that adds whimsy and completes your space.

 Our top 6 picks for indoor vines: